floiolaf/chilipeppr-calibrate-widget/README.md

-# com-chilipeppr-widget-template
+# org-calibrate-widget
-This example widget gives you a framework for creating your own widget.
-Please change this description once you fork this template and create your own widget.
+Calibrate the machine via metal ring and touch from every side.

 ![alt text](screenshot.png "Screenshot")

-## ChiliPeppr Widget / Template
+## ChiliPeppr Widget / Calibrate

 All ChiliPeppr widgets/elements are defined using cpdefine() which is a method that mimics require.js.
 Each defined object must have a unique ID so it does